Havenstd06/Limg/README.md

 ## Features
 - Upload and share your image with privacy
+- Manage your image (custom title, public or private, delete, custom size...)
 - (new) Upload your image on ShareX
-- Manage your image (custom title, public or private, delete, custom size...)
-- Custom Domain (be sure to add a redirect from the new domain to the main domain)
+- (new) Custom Domain (be sure to add a redirect from the new domain to the main domain)
-- Discord Webhook
+- (new) Discord Webhook
-- Admin Panel (ready to use)
+- (new) Admin Panel (ready to use)

+## Soon
+- New Landing Page
+- User profile & Images refactor
+- Images Albums

 ## Requirement
 - [**PHP**](https://php.net) 7.2+ (**7.4** preferred)